fgauna12/fgauna12.github.io/_posts/2021-02-24-deploying-an-ingress-controller-to-an-internal-virtual-network-and-fronted-by-an-azure-application-gateway.md

 ```

 Okay, create the ingress definition to verify part of the ingress controller.
-This will create an ingress rule to map requests for that domain to the appropiate service in Kubernetes.
+This will create an ingress rule to map requests for that domain to the appropriate service in Kubernetes.

 ```bash
 export DOMAIN_NAME="ingress.gaunacode.com"